Paddling Adventures on Lake County's Trails

 Loop the Loops

 The Lake Harris Blueway glides right past islands of botanical beauty that make up Leesburg’s Venetian Gardens.
-On more than 36 miles of trail, there are designated campsites and cozy rest stops such as Harris Lodge.
+On more than 36 miles of Lake County trails, there are designated campsites and cozy rest stops such as Harris Lodge.
 Less than 16 miles, the Lake Griffin Run has camping and canoe rentals at Lake Griffin State Park and waypoints such as Twin Palms Resort for a rest.
 Rimmed by the Emeralda Marshes on its eastern shore, it’s a prime route for birdwatching.

 Out the door and into the water!
 Lake County has plenty of easy runs within quick reach of your cabin, campsite or motel room.
 In the Ocala National Forest, Clearwater Lake offers a gentle place to teach your children canoeing.
 Start exploring Mount Dora by slipping past palm-lined Palm Island for a daybreak delight.
 Or set the stage for family fun at Lake Jem Park with a picnic lunch by the playground, followed by a paddle on the placid Beauclair Canal.